 Vitamin E

-Vitamin E is a powerful antioxidant that plays a crucial role in supporting a pet’s health and also prevents dietary fats oxidizing.
-However, vitamin E deficiencies are very rare.
+Vitamin E is a powerful antioxidant that plays a crucial role in supporting a pet’s health and prevents dietary fats from oxidizing.
+It is typically low in PMR or BARF ratio raw diets.Β

 Recommended Allowance (RA) of vitamin E per 1000kcal: